Divyansh121699/Library-Management-System/README.md

 # Library-Management-System
-Library Management System created with the help of Python Tkinter for the GUI of the application and MySQL for the database of the system
+Library Management System created with the help of Python Tkinter for the GUI of the application and MySQL for the database of the system.